FCE-UNICEN/docker-lamp-devel/README.md

 ### Use your image runing a container
 ```bash
 docker run -i -t -P --name myapp -v /home/me/workspace/myapp/:/var/www/html/ asivas/pqn

 ```
+Is important to run interactive first time, because pasquino installs on first run and it has 4 stages that require interaction

 ```
 -P     map all exported ports